 Exfoliating away dead, flaky skin cells can instantly reveal brand-new, smooth, clear skin.

 A gentle ‘chemical’ exfoliant, and a policy of ‘little and often’ is a much kinder way to go.

 Natural chemical exfoliants (like AHA's) tend to exfoliate in a much more uniform way.
 On top of that, Alpha Hydroxy Acids also act as antioxidants, which stimulate the skin’s natural repair mechanisms and collagen production, helping to keep your protective lipid barrier strong.

 How often should I exfoliate sensitive skin?

 If you opt for an exfoliating lotion you may need to experiment to see what your skin will tolerate without it becoming too dry.

 However, if you use our exfoliating Daily Face Wash this can safely be used every day, even on sensitive skin.
 Hydrating Glycerin and soothing Aloe Vera stop your face from looking red, or feeling tight and dry.

-We’ve got more on exfoliation here: "A Man's Guide to Exfoliation: FAQ's"
+For more on exfoliation check out: "A Man's Guide to Exfoliation: FAQ's"